Chicken Katsu with Tonkatsu Sauce

 • Refrigerate – in an airtight container for up to 5 days.
 I recommend waiting until the chicken has cooled to room temperature so it remains super crispy.

-• Freeze – Place in the freezer in an airtight container or you can double wrap it in plastic wrap for up to 3 months.
+• Freeze – Place in the freezer in an airtight container or double wrap it in plastic for up to 3 months.

 Best Ways to Reheat Chicken Katsu

-I know when you reheat this you will want to keep the breading crispy.
-Because of this, I recommend reheating in an air fryer at 350°F for 4 to 5 minutes or heating it in the oven at 350°F for 5 to 8 minutes until it is just warm.
+When you reheat this, you will want to keep the breading crispy.
+Because of this, I recommend reheating it in an air fryer at 350°F for 4 to 5 minutes or heating it in the oven at 350°F for 5 to 8 minutes until it is warm.

 Want to try your hand at more copycat Japanese recipes?
 Here are some for you